-Can meal replacement shakes help you gain muscle?
-Yes they can.
+Can meal replacement shake help you gain muscle?
+Yes, they can.
 However given that they are low-calorie beverages, they are not the ideal pick for muscle gaining.
 Instead, you would want to go with a mass gaining shake.

 When is the best time to consume a meal replacement shake?
 Anytime you want to replace a meal is the best time.
 If they shake contains caffeine, avoid drinking it at dinner because it may interfere with a good night’s sleep.